-The FY19 Sustainability Review (the Review) covers operations as listed above, with the following exceptions:
+The FY20 Sustainability Review (the Review) covers operations as listed above, with the following exceptions:

-- IFCO data has been removed from both FY19 and FY18.
-IFCO data to the date of divestment are included in the document named '5 year performance update' which is available on the Brambles Website. - The Review does not include data from service centres operated by a third party (outsourced service centres), with the following exceptions: - An estimation of emissions data associated with thirdparty service centres operating on CHEP's behalf and transportation associated with balancing its pallet pool; - Wood purchased directly by third party service centres, subsequently used in the repair or manufacture of CHEP pallets. - Brambles undertook an exercise to identify sites representing 95% of emissions for FY19 this identified 94 sites.
-The remaining sites that represented 5% of emissions are estimated based on the average emissions of the 94 sites.
+- The Review does not include data from service centres operated by a third party (outsourced service centres), with the following exceptions: - An estimation of emissions data associated with thirdparty service centres operating on CHEP's behalf and transportation associated with balancing its pallet pool; - Wood purchased directly by third party service centres, subsequently used in the repair or manufacture of CHEP pallets. - Brambles undertook an exercise to identify sites representing 95% of emissions for FY20 this identified 104 sites.
+The remaining sites that represented 5% of emissions are estimated based on the average emissions of the 104 sites.
 100% of fleet data was collected.